-If you visit Binh Tay market or once you get to Cholon area, please don’t skip Thien Hau temple as this place is just 10 minutes to walk away.
-Although there are some temples in the city that worship the same Goddess Thien Hau and have the same name, personally speaking, this is the most beautiful temple in town with the ceramics details and interesting structure.
+If you visit Binh Tay market or once you get to Cholon area, please don’t skip Thien Hau temple.
+This place is just 10 minutes to walk away.
+Although it’s not the only temple that worships Thien Hau goddess, the one in Nguyen Trai is the most beautiful.
+You will love to see the ceramics details and interesting structures.

 Thien Hau temple from the outside

-Located in Nguyen Trai which is a busy main street of District 5, entering the temple then all the hustle and bustle seems far away.
-That quietness creates a holy atmosphere and brings you the peaceful mind, which I love the most.
+Located in Nguyen Trai, a busy main street of District 5, entering the temple then all the hustle and bustle seems far away.
+That quietness creates a holy atmosphere and brings you a peaceful mind, which I love the most.
 Don’t forget to look at the ceramics details that capture the daily lives of this Chinese Vietnamese community.
 Some of them are about the legends that only appear in the imagination and the movies.

 Charming detailed ceramics

 Smoke to the sky brings wish to the Goddess

 Open hours: 8am to 4:30pm on a daily basic.

 Spriral incense: usd $25 ~ 30,000 vnd to get one.
 Write down your name and the names of those you want the Goddess to bring luck to.
 Write as specific as possible as there are many people on earth with the same name, make sure the Goddess Thien Hau knows who you are.
 But please don’t provide your Facebook!
 (It’s a joke)

 Outside the temple, street vendors sometimes ask you to buy the small birds so that you can release them.
 It’s a belief that if we release the innocent animals like birds or turtles to their living environment, they can bring good fortunes to us.
 It’s a trap as you don’t want them to capture the birds again then sell to another visitor.